 I acknowledge the traditional custodians of the land on which I live and work, the Wurundjeri Woi Wurrung people of the Kulin Nation.
 I pay my deepest respects to Elders past, present and emerging, and acknowledge that sovereignty was never ceded.

-I am a queer, neurodivergent photographer based in Naarm/Melbourne.
-Working from a decolonial lens, I endeavour to empower others through collaborative image making, and hopefully in the future, educational workshops.
-My work examines identity, community, belonging, and vulnerability, through the lens of my late neurodivergent diagnosis.
-I make prints, photobooks and personal projects about what I love, to raise awareness of issues that are important to me, and to increase the accessibility of art to a wider audience.
-I am currently completing a Bachelor of Photography and Digital Imaging at Photography Studies College, majoring in photojournalism.
-I am available for documentary, events, family photography, portraits, editorial, campaigns, advertising, and commissions.
+Michaela is a queer, neurodivergent photographer based in Naarm/Melbourne.
+Working from a decolonial lens, she endeavours to empower others through collaborative image making, and hopefully in the future, educational workshops.
+Her work examines identity, community, belonging, and vulnerability, through the lens of her late neurodivergent diagnosis.
+She make prints, photobooks and personal projects about what she loves, to raise awareness of issues that are important to her, and to increase the accessibility of art to a wider audience.
+Michaela completed a Bachelor of Photography and Digital Imaging at Photography Studies College, in 2025, majoring in photojournalism.
+She is currently available for documentary, performance, events, family photography, portraits, editorial, campaigns, advertising, and commissions.
 Image by Tony Corry.